Tabla de Contenidos

 It is essential to go to a specialist to diagnose the cause of alopecia in women: either temporarily after childbirth, due to an autoimmune disease, or detect FPA in time and treat it before it leaves serious consequences.

 The specialist will make an extensive medical history and may require hormonal, blood chemistry, and thyroid factors to rule out other conditions.

 FPA treatment involves a multidisciplinary action in which etiological factors, cosmetic care and hair strengthening are considered.
 The most common are:

 Topical treatments.
 Drugs such as minoxidil, cyproterone acetate or finasteride stimulate hair growth but must be administered by professionals as some are contraindicated in pregnancy or lactation cases.
 In addition, these treatments do not always give results when applied without medical indication and can worsen hair loss.

 Vitamin supplements.
 In some cases, iron, zinc, biotin, vitamin B supplementation among others, helps treat nutritional deficits, in addition to strengthening the hair and improving the skin appearance.

 Hair transplant in women.
 The definitive and proven solution to combat the effects of alopecia.
 It is an invasive method that requires professional attention with follicles micro grafting techniques containing one to three hairs to cover the affected areas.

 Others.
 Hair mesotherapy, Platelet Rich Plasma, growth factors are some treatments that nourish the follicles, stimulate growth and strengthen the hair to restore its health and shine.

-If you suffer the consequences of hair loss, at HairFix we can help you.
+If you suffer the consequences of hair loss, at Hairfix we can help prevent or restore female pattern baldness.
 Remember that a good diagnosis is essential for good treatment.
 Contact us and let us assess your situation at no cost.